Loaded Rates in Enterprise Agreements: Balancing efficiency against costs

 These cases demonstrate that where an employer seeks to implement an agreement that introduces creative and innovative strategies to introduce flexibility into their business and implement more efficient systems of pay, they may face an uphill battle in getting such an agreement approved.
 However, it is possible.

-If you are considering implementing an enterprise agreement, or having an existing agreement you need help to navigate, contact the NRA Workplace Relations team on 1800 RETAIL (738 245) for further assistance.
+If you are considering implementing an enterprise agreement, or having an existing agreement you need help to navigate, contact NRA Legal on 1800 572 679 for further assistance.

 Loaded Rates Agreements FWCFB 3610 (Hatcher VP, Catanzariti VP, Gostencnik DP, Lee C, Harper-Greenwell C, 28 June 2018).